-Algorithm 7 shows the full OMR2 scheme, which combines all of the above detection optimizations, and adds the message retrieval analogously to Section 6.3.
-Here we use the aforementioned Deterministic Digest Compression, which is simpler than compact (randomized) detection, and offers better concrete digest size and detection time for some parameter choices of interest (cf. Section 10)
+By combining all of the above detection optimizations, and adding message retrieval analogously to Section 6.3.2, we have a practical OMR scheme OMRp1, as given in Algorithm 7.
+Here we use the aforementioned Deterministic Digest Compression, which is simpler than compact (randomized) detection, and offers better concrete digest size and detection time for some parameter choices of interest (cf. Section 10).